arpcard/rgi/docs/rgi_kmer.rst

 Citing the RGI kmer_query Algorithms
 ------------------------------------

-If you use CARD k-mers in a publication, please cite:
+If you use RGI k-mers in a publication, please cite:

 Wlodarski, M.A., T.T.Y.
 Lau, B.P.
 Alcock, A.R.
 Raphenya, T.E.
 Ta, F. Maguire, R.G.
 Beiko, & A.G.
 McArthur.
 2025.
 CARD k-mers: Unmasking the pathogen hosts and genomic contexts of antimicrobial resistance genes in metagenomic sequences. bioRxiv, submitted.

 Validation
 ----------

-The above pre-print provides full validation information and data for RGI kmer_query, but validation information is also available at https://github.com/mawlodarski/card-kmers.
+The above pre-print provides full validation information and data for RGI k-mers, but validation information is also available at https://github.com/mawlodarski/card-kmers.

 Major Findings:

 * The use of domain specific k-mers (i.e., ARG sequences) as reference data outperforms more generalized k-mer reference data (e.g., Kraken2).
 * For pathogen-of-origin prediction, CARD 61-mers classified 75.69% of ARG alleles to the correct species, with an additional 3.0% to the correct genus level, and achieved a low error rate (1.3%).
 * For genomic classification, CARD 61-mers correctly identified the genomic origin (chromosome or plasmid) for 63.18% of chromosome and 20.02% of plasmid ARG alleles, with a low error rate (1.03% for chromosome, 2.5% for plasmid).